patchlevel/event-sourcing/docs/pages/projection.md

 In some cases it may be that no schema has to be created for the projection, as the target does it automatically.
 To do this, you must add either the `Create` or `Drop` attribute to the method.
 The method name itself doesn't matter.

-Otherwise, a projector can have any number of handle methods that are called for certain defined events.
+Otherwise, a projector can subscribe any number of events.
-In order to say which method is responsible for which event, you need the `Handle` attribute.
+In order to say which method is responsible for which event, you need the `Subscribe` attribute.
 As the first parameter, you must pass the event class to which the reaction should then take place.
 The method itself must expect a `Message`, which then contains the event.
 The method name itself doesn't matter.